drb/random-world-cli/README.md

 Arguments that create random-goodness are passed to the program using `namespace`.`method` syntax e.g.

-`random-world-cli names.title, names.fullname -r 5`
+`random-world-cli names.title, names.fullname, places.city -r 5`

 This will output 5 rows (`-r 5`) consisting of a person's title (`names.title`), their full name (`names.fullname`) and a city (`places.city`):